Canning Homemade Tomato Sauce

 by Adobestock/fahrwasser

 Paste tomatoes are the best option for creating sauces, since they have more “meat” and less liquid.
 That said, you can use any tomatoes if you have the patience to cook the puréed tomatoes down to sufficient thickness.
+If you’re using non-paste varieties, expect to use additional tomatoes to get a thicker sauce.
 I ended up using non-paste tomatoes, and here’s what happened.

 Ripening Tomatoes